sztelzer/01011010/README.md

 You find these options in the `docker-compose.yml`

-There you can also change the default ports of services.
+There you can also change the default ports for services.